How to open a bank account online

 - It usually takes less than 10 minutes.

-- A minor.
-Anyone under age 18 can’t open a bank account without a parent or legal guardian co-signing on the account.
+- Anyone under the age of 18 can’t open a bank account without a parent or legal guardian co-signing on the account.
 Most banks require you to visit a local branch to set up this type of account.

-- Non-US citizen.
-Nonresidents can still open accounts at some banks in the US, but there are extra hurdles to jump through.
-You may be required to bring your passport as well as your green card, work visa or student ID to a local branch to verify your identity and complete the application process.
+- Non-residents can still open accounts at some banks in the UK, but there are extra hurdles to jump through.
+You may be required to bring your passport as well as your work visa or student ID to a local branch to verify your identity and complete the application process.

-The days of spending an hour at the bank to open an account are gone, and you can open a new checking or savings account from your computer or phone in minutes.
+The days of spending an hour at the bank to open an account are gone, and you can open a new current or savings account from your computer or phone in minutes.
 But don’t let the speed and convenience rush you into making a decision.
-Before getting started, compare savings accounts or checking accounts to find the one that’s right for you.
+Compare savings accounts or current accounts before getting started to find the one that’s right for you.

 More guides on Finder